Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom of the circle represents something you did to bring the situation about.
+Click for DetailsThe card visible at the center of the cross represents the obstacle that stands in your way - it may even be something that sounds good but is not actually to your benefit.
 Knight of Cups: The essence of water behaving as fire, such as a rushing river: A passionate romantic, full of charm and beauty, but prone to extremes.
 Forceful idealism blended with gentle kindness.
 An eager and intense person, forward with their emotions and tender in their support of others.

-Click for DetailsThe card at the bottom right of the circle represents the most likely outcome of the situation given present circumstances.
+Click for DetailsThe card at the bottom of the cross represents the foundation on which the situation is based.
 Five of Pentacles (Worry), when reversed: Concern over finance leads to prudent action.
 Impending physical threat is met with calm and skill.
 Suffering and loneliness leads to spiritual growth.
 Stress is met without resorting to excess or the pursuit of oblivion.